WillieStevenson/laravel-blog/README.md

 ## Posting

 1. You must login to post blog posts.
 You can login at the url localhost/login.
-2. HTML can be used in the body of the post to format your post.
+2. HTML can be used to format the body of your post.
-3. If adding images to a blog post, add an images folder to the public folder.
-And dump images there.
+3. If adding images to a blog post, create an images folder (for example, in the public directory) and dump your images there.
+Use an html img tag and relevant src in the body of the post to link in your images.
-4. Push them to the server and the relevant folder.

 ## To Do